 Claims 3, 7, and 11 depend from claims 1, 5, and 9, respectively, and further require administering a glucocorticosteroid.
 The use of corticosteroids to treat hypersensitivity reactions during infusion of biologic therapeutic agents was well known in 1999.
 (Ex.
-1037 at 1; see also Ex.
-1002 ¶ 87.)
+1037 at 1.)
 The Rituxan[®] label indicates that corticosteroids should be available to treat immediate hypersensitivity reactions that occur with the first infusion of rituximab in the majority of patients (approximately 80%), and during subsequent infusions in some patients (approximately 40%).
 (Ex.
-1037 at 1; see also 1998 Remicade[®] Label, Ex.
+1037 at 1; see also 1998 Remicade® Label, Ex.
 1041 at 5 ("Medications for the treatment of hypersensitivity reactions (e.g., acetaminophen, antihistamines, corticosteroids, and/or epinephrine) should be available for immediate use in the event of a reaction.").)
-As Dr. Boers explains, "glucocorticosteroid" and "corticosteroid" refer to the same class of drug.
-(Ex.
-1002 ¶ 87.)

 Alternatively, a POSA would have known that approximately 50% of RA patients are treated with corticosteroids concomitantly with other treatments (Ex.
 1012 at 591), including combination treatments (Ex.
 1011 at 2.).
 Therefore, the addition of corticosteroids to the rituximab-methotrexate combination would have been obvious over the prior art.
 Therefore, for this additional reason, claims 2, 6, and 10 are obvious over the prior art.
 (Ex.
-1002 ¶ 87.)
+1002 ¶ 81.)